KodeByKev/ImageClassificationWithCNN/README.md

 This repository contains the work done for my master's thesis

-"TechnicalPaper.pdf" - report of analysis and findings
+"TechnicalPaper.pdf" - report of analysis and findings (created with quarto in RStudio)

+"TechnicalPaper.qmd" quarto file used with RStudio to render pdf report

 "CNNmodeling.ipynb" - python code for CNN modeling and transfer learning